-Aruba traveling tip: Many stores close by 6 or 7 pm.
+Aruba shopping tip: Many stores close by 6 or 7 pm.
 Certain shopping malls will stay open later (9-10 pm).
-On Sundays many stores are closed or have altered opening hours.
+On Sundays, many stores are closed or have altered opening hours.
 If you plan to make a shopping trip, call ahead to be sure the stores you want to visit are open.

 Aruba Shopping in Downtown Oranjestad